 Credit derivative transactions are governed by ISDA documentation and have different characteristics from financial guaranty insurance contracts.
 For example, the ceding company's control rights with respect to a reference obligation under a credit derivative may be more limited than when the ceding company issues a financial guaranty insurance contract.
 In addition, there are more circumstances under which the ceding company may be obligated to make payments.
 Similar to a financial guaranty insurance contract, the ceding company would be obligated to pay if the obligor failed to make a scheduled payment of principal or interest in full.
 However, the ceding company may also be required to pay if the obligor becomes bankrupt or if the reference obligation were restructured if, after negotiation, those credit events are specified in the documentation for the credit derivative transactions.
 Furthermore, the ceding company may be required to make a payment due to an event that is unrelated to the performance of the obligation referenced in the credit derivative.
 If events of default or termination events specified in the credit derivative documentation were to occur, the non-defaulting or the non-affected party, which may be either the ceding company or the counterparty, depending upon the circumstances, may decide to terminate a credit derivative prior to maturity.
 In that case, the ceding company may be required to make a termination payment to its swap counterparty upon such termination.
-The ceding companies generally may not unilaterally terminate a CDS contract; however, ceding companies on occasion have mutually agreed with various counterparties to terminate certain CDS transactions.
+Absent such an event of default or termination event, ceding companies may not unilaterally terminate a CDS contract; however, ceding companies on occasion have mutually agreed with various counterparties to terminate certain CDS transactions.

-The estimated remaining weighted average life of credit derivatives was 12.1 years at December 31, 2015 and 10.0 years at December 31, 2014.
+The estimated remaining weighted average life of credit derivatives was 14.5 years at December 31, 2016 and 12.1 years at December 31, 2015.
 The components of the Company's credit derivative net par outstanding are presented below.